leandroroser/linux-copilot/Readme.md

 Currently, the application was tested in bash and zsh.

-Note 1: This is in state of proof of concept.
+Note: This is in state of proof of concept.
 Expect improvements with time.

-Note 2: It seems that the first time question after loading the api returns: /parse error: Invalid numeric literal at line 1, column 9.
-Keep asking, next questions will work.

 ## Prerequisites